 “On the floor I am more at ease.
 I feel nearer, more a part of the painting, since this way I can walk around it, work from the four sides and literally be in the painting”

-Pollock used sticks and syringes to flick and drip paint over the dark undercoated canvas.
+Pollock used sticks and syringes to flick and drip paint over the dark, undercoated canvas.
 He would squirt the paint with incredible precision and control.
 He could quicken the line by thinning it or slow it by flooding it.
-The creation of this artwork a purposeful act for him, externalising his troubled internal state.
+The creation of this artwork is a purposeful activity for him, externalising his troubled internal state.

-Abstract art defies conventional explanation and can be described as a conceptual notion of society at a moment in time.
-At that time, we witnessed the rise of the individual in society and abstract art can be seen as a reflection of this.
+Abstract art defies conventional explanations and can be described as a conceptual notion of society.
+At that time, we witnessed the rise of the individual in society, and abstract art can be seen as a reflection of this.
 Pollock was trained in conventional painting but chose to do work that was very personal to him.
-This then gives rise to us, the people of the collective conscious; having our own rights to an opinion.
+This gives the people of the collective consciousness our right to an opinion.
 We no longer have to believe what we are told or taught.
 This piece of art allows each of us to think freely.

 Blue Poles did a tour of Australia upon its arrival in 1974.
-I was a small child when I met Blue Poles.
-It was my first trip to an art gallery and it has informed my love of art.
+I was a small child when I saw Blue Poles.
+It was my first trip to an art gallery, and it informed my love of art.
 My family missed seeing it in Melbourne and decided a road trip to Adelaide would be a good idea.

 Mid 70s – a recollection of the road trip.